dankreiger/hol-das-wetter/README.md

 - Quickstart for Mac OS X only

-  - Sign up for the <a href="http://openweathermap.org/">Open Weather Map</a> API so you can enter your API key into the url on line 60 and line 85 in <code>src/components/Dashboard.jsx</code>
+  - Sign up for the <a href="http://openweathermap.org/">Open Weather Map</a> API so you can enter your API key into the url on line 60 and on line 85 in <code>src/components/Dashboard.jsx</code>

   - Clone this repository and run the setup script:
   ```bash